lucbu/AngkorCMS/angkorcms/news/ReadMe.txt

 Attributes available for news module:
 	- news-list-full		: Boolean if each post in the list should be fully written
-	- news-panel-class		: div
+	- news-panel-class		: class of the panel div
-	- news-panel-heading-class 	: div
+	- news-panel-heading-class 	: class of the panel-heading div
-	- news-panel-title-class 	: class of h3
+	- news-panel-title-class 	: class of panel title h3
-	- news-panel-body-class 	: div
+	- news-panel-body-class 	: class of the panel body div
-	- news-comment-class 		: comment div
+	- news-comment-class 		: class of the panel comment div
-	- news-post-class		: div
+	- news-post-class		: class of the panel post div